How do I get low-income internet?

 Your income bracket doesn’t have to limit your internet access.
 If your home needs a boost to cross the digital divide, take advantage of low-income internet options in your area.

-The Affordable Connectivity Program (ACP) can save you $30.00 to $75.00 monthly.
-And the Lifeline program can save you another $9.25 to $29.25 monthly.
-You can combine these programs with internet provider initiatives that start at $9.95 monthly for 100 Mbps download speeds.
+The Lifeline program can save you $9.25 to $29.25 monthly.
+You can combine federal programs like Lifeline with internet provider initiatives that start at $9.95 monthly for 100 Mbps download speeds.

 Read on to learn more about how to get free internet service and other affordable internet plans.